ilizin/pippo-code/README.md

 * Open the project with your favourite IDE.

-* Choose a problem, run its junit, debug, try to understand the solution and you can easily add a new test case as the junits are parametrized:
+* Choose a problem, run the junit, debug and try to understand the solution, you can easily add a new test case as the junits are parametrized:
 ```java
  @Parameterized.Parameters(name = "{index}: values = {2}, expectedSmallestPositiveMissingInteger = {1}")
  public static Object[][] provideTestData() {